AUSTRALIA BY DESIGN

 The premiere season of Australia by Design: Interiors takes us into the heart and soul of the design process, and looks at the psychology of interpreting a space and creating an internal environment that not only exceeds a client’s brief but aesthetically and functionally enhances it.
 Learn how Australia’s best can transform an interior structure to make a positive impact on our day to day lives as well as provide the wow factor that we all want to see!

 Over each episode we uncover the statements that exemplify excellence in Australian interior design.
 At the conclusion of each episode, our lead interior designer and industry experts will announce which interior design projects are the most outstanding and therefore will go through to the ‘best of the best’ final episode.
 In the sixth and final episode, we countdown the top 10 to determined which is Australia’s ultimate Interior design statement of the year.

-Australia by Design: Interiors premieres this Sunday the 17th Nov on TEN
+Australia by Design: Interiors – 2pm, Saturdays on TEN

 Presenters & Judges

 Proudly supported by

 International award-winning Australian designer and author Jamie Durie started his design practice 21 years ago in 1998.
 Since then he and his team at Durie Design have received over 36 international design awards including the coveted gold medal at the Chelsea flower show in London and further gold medals received in Singapore, Tokyo, Auckland NZ, Melbourne, and Durie’s place of birth, Sydney.